Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Introduction

-In this work, we introduce a topological framework for self-oscillating driven-dissipative phases.
+In this work, we build on the topological classification of driven-dissipative FP phases established in Ref.~\cite{villa2025topological} and extend it to self-oscillating phases with LCs.
+By extending the corresponding topological invariant, we uncover a family of phase transitions with unique quantum dynamical signatures.
 Guided by the classification of \textit{structurally stable} (qualitatively robust) flows with LCs, called Morse-Smale flows~\cite{oshemkov_classification_1998}, we define a \textit{molecule}, an invariant encoding the arrangement and chirality of FPs and LCs on equal footing, with FP chirality set by the symplectic norm in the high-excitation limit.
 The molecule condenses the full deterministic phase-space dynamics into a single visual object.
 Its structure, set by the orientation and ordering of neighboring flow regions, dictates how the invariant can change at bifurcations and thus which phase transitions are topologically allowed or forbidden.
 Because the flow provides the scaffold for the quantum dynamics, these transitions imprint clear signatures in transient quantum states, even though they need not clearly manifest in the Liouvillian spectrum.
 As an illustration, we apply the framework to a parametrically driven Kerr resonator with nonlinear loss and gain, a model capturing the core mechanisms of self-oscillatory phases across quantum platforms such as trapped ions, levitated systems, light–matter ensembles, superconducting circuits, and hybrid quantum devices.